 User experience design is a critical success factor in delivering on the brand promise of your web channel.
 If you are building a company intranet or an enterprise portal that serves employees, business partners, and customers, then your success means delivering a user experience that is comprehensive, contextual, integrated, and personalized.
 Your user experience must address end-users, content authors, social communities, and even robots - those pesky search engines who crawl your site.

 That's what’s possible when you have experiences that are user-focused and based on what your users want and what your business needs.

 A user-centered design approach is the cornerstone of modern web development.
 Technology and beauty go together: a state-of-the-art portal that no one knows how to use is just as pointless as a beautiful interface that doesn't do what you need it to do.
 If the experience meets users' expectations, it works.
 Craigslist isn't beautiful, but its value lies deep inside: its experience makes it easy for people to do what they are there to do.

-The core truth behind any digital experience is this, The User owns it.
-That means you can’t change it without asking their permission to change it.
-And it’s very rare that you can deliver something successful without letting the user have a first taste.
+The core truth behind any digital experience is this.
+The User owns it.
+That means you can't change it without asking their permission to change it.
+And it's very rare that you can deliver something successfully without letting the user have a first taste.
 Part of our work process is to make sure this becomes part of the way you work.
-We want this mindset to permeate your organization because that will help establish a culture that will support successful digital experiences.
+We want this mindset to permeate your organization because that will help establish a culture supporting successful digital experiences.

 Remember, it isn't ready to go live until The User has approved it.
 Finally, we believe the internet meets its potential when users have the experience that makes their life easier, simpler, faster, and more intuitive.
 An internet with user-focused experiences serves everyone most effectively, and if you ask us, it instantly becomes better.